January 29, 2026 (5mo ago)

 Netlify gives you deploy logs and basic function logs.
 But production debugging requires more.
 Without error tracking, you're flying blind when users hit bugs.
 Without analytics, you don't know which pages matter.
 Without session replay, you can't reproduce issues.

-The cost that's easy to overlook isn't just the dollar amount -- it's the integration tax.
+The cost that's easy to overlook isn't just the dollar amount — it's the integration tax.
 You're now managing accounts, billing, and configurations across 4-5 separate services.
 Each has its own dashboard, alert system, and pricing tiers.
-We've found that this operational overhead often costs more in developer time than the subscriptions themselves.
+That operational overhead often costs more in developer time than the subscriptions themselves.

 Netlify restructured its pricing in September 2025, introducing credit-based billing for bandwidth and build minutes.
 The free tier limits remained similar on paper, but the billing mechanics changed.
 Overages now draw from a prepaid credit balance rather than being invoiced retroactively.